Amihan Surf and Skim Team

-For a non-swimmer like me, the big waves of Dahican, Mati Oriental sound and look furious.
+For a poor swimmer like me, the big waves of Dahican, Mati Oriental sound and look furious.
 Ironically, every time I visit the place, I enjoy the fright.
-I feel that the tiny voice mocking the weakling in me is the same voice that dares myself to stand on a surfboard.
-At some point in the future.
+I feel that the tiny voice mocking the weakling in me is the same voice that dares me to stand on a surfboard.
+In the future.
 At least once before I die.

-water, wind and man make a great combination,
+that water, wind, and man make a great combination,

-engaging into a water sport is an effective bait to attract girls,
+that engaging in a water sport is an effective bait to attract a person

 and I can never outshine a skimboarder's jump shot.

-I fortunately got acquainted with the Amihan Surf and Skim Team because of Jen, a friend who frequents the seven-kilometer Dahican beach.
-She introduced us to the team, and we came to know them personally.
-I have deep respect for the team’s coach, George “Kuya Jun” Plaza for having instilled the values of teamwork, humility and customer service among the boys for nine years.
-He’s like a real father to them, always looking after the welfare of the kids and never hitting the hay when one isn’t back in their quarters, yet.
+I, fortunately, got acquainted with the Amihan Surf and Skim Team because of Jen, a friend who frequents the seven-kilometer Dahican beach.
+She introduced us to the team, and we got the opportunity to talk to them.
+I have deep respect for the team's coach, George "Kuya Jun" Plaza, for having instilled the values of teamwork, humility, and customer service among the boys for the past nine years.
+He's like a real father to them, always looking after the welfare of the kids and never hitting the hay when one isn't back in their quarters yet.

 Kuya Jun with a student |

 Despite their limited resources, Kuya Jun grooms them to become self-made people through the value of discipline.
 All team members have their respective tasks – from cooking to collecting tent pitching fees.
-Before sunrise, you can see the younger members picking up seaside trash to preserve nature’s beauty.
-What impresses me most is their no-drinking and no-smoking policy.
-Kuya Jun believes it’s not a good example for little kids nor a healthy habit for an athlete.
-Anyone who violates the policy is warned and in some cases, expelled from the group.
+Before sunrise, you can see the younger members picking up trash at the seaside.
+They also follow a no-drinking and no-smoking policy to keep the athletes healthy.

 Bayogyog performing a stunt in June 2012 |

-This way of life must have worked well for the team because they have made a name in surfing and skimboarding not only at the local level.
-Sony Boy “Bayogyog” Aporbo bagged the first prize in Malaysia and Hongkong international skimboarding competitions, making him the most popular and photographed member in the group.
-If you spend a day or two with the Amihan Surf and Skim Team, you can conclude that his winning stunts and graceful moves truly deserve the award.
-He has proven that with passion and determination, dreams won’t come true in your sleep.
+This way of life must have worked well for the team because they have made a name in surfing and skimboarding.
+Sony Boy "Bayogyog" Aporbo has bagged the first prize in Malaysia and Hongkong international skimboarding competitions, making him the most popular and photographed member in the group.
+If you spend a day or two with the team, you can conclude that his winning stunts and graceful moves deserve the award.

 Alantoy with his handsewn hammock |

-During our first conversation with Winston “Alantoy” Plaza, another member of the Amihan Surf and Skim Team, he said that if he hadn’t quit his job at Grand Regal Hotel, he wouldn’t have discovered what his real potentials are.
-Because he chose to follow his heart, he feels happy surfing, skimming, swimming, paddling and hand-sewing cool hammocks at the beach.
-And because he’s good at what he does, he came second in the stand-up paddle board race in Malaysia in 2012.
+During our conversation with Winston "Alantoy" Plaza, another team member, he said that if he hadn't quit his job at Grand Regal Hotel, he wouldn't have discovered his real potential.
+Because he chose to follow his heart, he learned to surf, skim, swim, and paddleboard--and excelled in those sports.
+He came second in the stand-up paddleboard race in Malaysia in 2012.
 His career shift brought him to places and brought him back home.

 There is art in skimboarding, indeed! |